dan-hoog/vscode_recent_history/readme.md

 Created with care by collaboration of OpenAI DeepResearch and Hatcher Plus team including Tim Growney and Dan Hoogterp.

 ## Making and distribution a VSIX image
+Ensure the .js is complied with npm run compile

+Then build the VSXI with
 Run vsce package
 In the root of your extension project (where package.json resides), run: